Video Marketing

 Option One: The Product Video

 The purpose of a product video is to introduce the features of the product/service.
-Product videos explain product peculiarity and give an extra boost for your target audience to buy the product.
+Product videos explain product's peculiarity and give an extra boost for your target audience to buy the product.

 Option 2: The How-To Video

 Explainer video content is very popular on YouTube.
-It’s a great video type to build your brand target audience.
-Videos focus on, as the name applies, how to do something.
-These videos are not about product features, but they instead share knowledge and value.
+It’s a great video type to build your brand's target audience.
+Videos focus on, as the name suggests, how to do something.
+These videos are not about product features, but instead share knowledge and value.
 The focus is not on sales but on creating trust.

 Option 3: The Thought Leadership Video